-- Read "Working with Drives in Bays 1 through 4" on page 107. - Read the documentation that comes with the drive. - Remove the drive cage.
-See "Removing the Removable Drive Cage" on page 114. - With the front of the drive cage facing you, remove the metal shield for the drive bay you want to use by pulling out the tabs on the sides of the shield until it flexes.
+- Read "Working with drives in bays 1 through 4" on page 107. - Read the documentation that comes with the drive. - Remove the drive cage.
+See "Removing the removable drive cage" on page 114. - With the front of the drive cage facing you, remove the metal shield for the drive bay you want to use by pulling out the tabs on the sides of the shield until it flexes.
 Lift off one side, then the other.

-Touch the static-protective package containing the new drive to any unpainted metal surface; then, remove the drive from it.
-3. Insert the drive into the desired unoccupied drive bay.
+2. Touch the static-protective package containing the new drive to any unpainted metal surface; then, remove the drive from it.

+Insert the drive into the desired unoccupied drive bay.
 Insert and tighten the screws that hold it in place.
 The following illustration shows a hard disk drive being installed in bay 2.

-- 4. Insert the drive cage and slide it to the right until it stops at the front of the server; be sure that the screw holes in the drive cage are aligned with the screw holes in the support bracket.

-5. Insert and tighten the screw that secures the drive - cage at the side; then, tighten the screw on top near the handle.
+- Insert the drive cage and slide it to the right until it stops at the front of the server; be sure that the screw holes in the drive cage are aligned with the screw holes in the support bracket.
+Insert and tighten the screw that secures the drive - Insert and tighten the screw that secures the drive cage at the side; then, tighten the screw on top near the handle.